learn-co-curriculum/react-hooks-use-effect-cleanup/README.md

 If you run this app again in the browser, and click the "Toggle Clock" button, you'll notice we no longer get that error message.
-That's because we have successsfully cleaned up after the unmounted component by running `clearInterval`.
+That's because we have successfully cleaned up after the unmounted component by running `clearInterval`.

 ## Cleanup Function Lifecycle